Answered! Jump to accepted answer.

 So I overlooked answering with "certain" for the question : Il y a un ___.
 (There is some risk.)
 As risk is uncountable I went with : Il y a un peu de risque.
 (There is a bit of risk.)
 In English I can think of instances where those differ (your example of full stress on "some" being one of them.) but they seem mostly interchangable.
 Any hints on when to use "certain" and when to use "(un) peu de" in French?

-This relates to:Certain = specific / sure (adjectives that change meaning according to position) -
+This question relates to:French lesson "Certain = specific / sure (adjectives that change meaning according to position)"

 Kwiziq language super star